 - At times, website owners are so caught up in different tasks that they forget to log in to Analytics and check stats of their blog posts.
 But a WordPress stats dashboard helps you view the performance of your posts at a glance.

 - You don’t have to spend hours going through multiple Google Analytics reports to find the right data.
 A stats dashboard brings useful information in one place, so you can make decisions.

 - Save time by not having to switch between windows or tabs by viewing your pages and posts performance in your dashboard.

-Now, are you ready to learn how to check stats of your WordPress pages and posts?
+Now, are you ready to learn how to check the stats of your WordPress pages and posts?

-Just follow these steps, and you can view data about your pages and posts in no time.
+Just follow these steps, and you can see the statistics about your pages and posts in no time.

 First, you’ll need to install MonsterInsights on your WordPress site.
 It’s the best Google Analytics WordPress plugin, as it helps you set up advanced tracking with a few clicks and helps you create a stats dashboard (without coding).

 MonsterInsights simplifies the entire process of installing the Analytics code in WordPress as well as viewing your important website data because you can see the highly comprehensive reports right inside your WordPress dashboard.